m-thalmann/laravel-token-auth/README.md

 composer require m-thalmann/laravel-token-auth
 ```

-If you want to customize the migrations, configuration and/or translations run the publish command:
+If you want to customize the migrations, configuration run the publish command:

 ```
 php artisan vendor:publish --provider="TokenAuth\TokenAuthServiceProvider"